Skip to main content

 Pulumi stores metadata about your infrastructure so that it can manage your cloud resources.
 This metadata is called state.
 Each stack has its own state, and state is how Pulumi knows when and how to create, read, delete, or update cloud resources.

 Pulumi stores state in a backend of your choosing.
 A backend is an API and storage endpoint used by the CLI to coordinate updates, and read and write stack state whenever appropriate.
-Backend options include the Pulumi Cloud, an easy-to-use, secure, and reliable hosted application with policies and safeguards to facilitate team collaboration, in addition to simple object storage in AWS S3, Microsoft Azure Blob Storage, Google Cloud Storage, any AWS S3 compatible server such as Minio or Ceph, or a local filesystem.
+Backend options include Pulumi Cloud, an easy-to-use, secure, and reliable hosted application with policies and safeguards to facilitate team collaboration, in addition to simple object storage in AWS S3, Microsoft Azure Blob Storage, Google Cloud Storage, any AWS S3 compatible server such as Minio or Ceph, or a local filesystem.

 The default experience is to use the hosted Pulumi Cloud, which takes care of the state and backend details for you.
-Conversely, when using cloud storage or a local filesystem as your backend, you gain control over where your state is located at the expense of having to handle security, state management, auditing, and other concerns the Pulumi Cloud would otherwise handle for you.
+Conversely, when using cloud storage or a local filesystem as your backend, you gain control over where your state is located at the expense of having to handle security, state management, auditing, and other concerns Pulumi Cloud would otherwise handle for you.

 Pulumi state does not include your cloud credentials.
 Credentials are kept local to your client — wherever the CLI runs — even when using the managed Pulumi Cloud backend.
 Pulumi does store configuration and secrets, but encrypts those secrets using your chosen encryption provider.
 To learn more, see Configuration and Secrets.

-Pulumi supports two classes of state backends for storing your infrastructure state:
+Pulumi supports two classes of state backend:

-• Pulumi Cloud: a managed cloud experience using the online or self-hosted Pulumi Cloud application
+• Pulumi Cloud: a managed backend using the online or self-hosted Pulumi Cloud application.
+It is the default backend and requires no additional configuration after installing the CLI.

 Logging into and out of State Backends